Governance

 Therefore, Mercuria readily provides Safety Data Sheets (SDSs) to our customers and partners.
 These comprehensive documents, rigorously compliant with the UN’s Globally Harmonized System (adopted by most nations), fulfil a dual purpose:

-• Empowering Safe Product Handling: They furnish crucial health and safety information about Mercuria’s products, allowing informed handling procedures and risk mitigation strategies.
+- Enabling safe product handling: They provide essential health and safety information about Mercuria’s products, allowing informed handling procedures and risk mitigation strategies.

 Furthermore, we make these SDSs readily accessible, available both on Mercuria’s website and directly accompanying product deliveries, ensuring immediate access to this vital safety information.